datacommonsorg/docsite/courseware/data_literacy/course_materials/modules.md

 ---
 layout: default
-title: Topics Covered
+title: Modules
-nav_order: 3
+nav_order: 1
+parent: Course Materials
-parent: Data Literacy with Data Commons
+grand_parent: Data Literacy with Data Commons
-grand_parent: Courseware
+great_grand_parent: Courseware
 ---

-# Topics Covered
+# Course Material

 This page provides an outline of the topics covered in the [modules](course_materials.html#modules) of our "Data Literacy with Data Commons" course materials.
 Use search (Ctrl + F) on this page to search for a term or topic you are interested in.